Australian Church: Background

-After his return, he stirred up renewed controversy by arguing that libraries and museums should be opened on Sundays.
+After his return, Strong stirred up renewed controversy by arguing that libraries and museums should be opened on Sundays.
 This was viewed as an important cause by many social liberals, who believed that it would allow the working classes to educate themselves, but was opposed by those who believed it would undermine the observance of the Sabbath.
 In 1883, he sparked further backlash by inviting the Chief Justice of the Supreme Court of Victoria, George Higinbotham, to deliver a lecture on the relationship between science and religion.
-Higinbotham argued that while religion and science were fundamentally compatible, religions must relinquish their "arbitrary dogmas" in order to keep up with modern science.
+Higinbotham argued that while religion and science were compatible, religions must relinquish their "arbitrary dogmas" in order to keep up with modern science.
 The speech angered members of the church and led the Presbytery to appoint another committee of inquiry.
 Strong was threatened with heresy charges and offered his resignation from the Presbyterian church in August 1883.
-On 14 November, as the case was being heard by the Presbyterian Assembly, more than 2000 people farewelled Strong at the Melbourne Town Hall ahead of his planned departure from the country.
+On 14 November, as his case was being heard before the Presbyterian Assembly, more than 2000 people farewelled Strong at the Melbourne Town Hall ahead of his planned departure from the country.
 The next day, as Strong began his journey back to Scotland, the assembly revoked his status as a minister of the Presbyterian Church of Victoria.